janwilmake/cloudflare-assets-kv/README.md

 # cloudflare-assets-kv

+Problem:

+- assets only update when you redeploy your worker
+- kv allows updating dynamically but isn't bound to your worker in the same way assets are
+- (made this feature request: https://x.com/janwilmake/status/1917123946798793121)

+Solution:

-A simple library to serve and dynamically update static assets from Cloudflare KV storage in your Workers.
+- instead of using the cloudflare assets, this a simple middleware to serve and dynamically update static assets from Cloudflare KV storage in your Workers.

 ## Quick Start